Although with some types of insurance the premiums charged do increase if you make claims, with Income Protection this is not usually the case.

 Some insurance products (such as Private Health Insurance and car insurance) tend to come with a no claims discount.
 With these plans you lose your no claims discount (or a proportion of it) if you make claims, which increases your premiums.

-However, income protection plans do not usually come with a no claims discount and therefore claims will not impact on the premiums you pay.
-In other words, you can make a large number of claims and this will not increase your monthly premium.
+However, Income Protection plans do not usually come with a no claims discount and therefore claims will not impact on the premiums you pay.
+In other words, you can make as many claims as you need to and this will not increase your monthly premium.